The Fab Four

 STANLEY PIERCE

-Credentials for induction into our Hall of Fame are normally presented as numbers or statistics.
-The candidate’s record shows when and where he played, how many shots he made or blocked, how many assists, and how far he helped carry his team.
+Credentials for induction into our Hall of Fame are typically presented in the form of numbers or statistics.
+The candidate’s record shows when and where he played, the number of shots he made or blocked, the number of assists, and the distance he helped carry his team.

 There are no such records for the four Native Americans we are proudly and posthumously inducting this evening.
 These four men are more than contributors to the game.
 They are practically saviors of lacrosse.
 They played in an era where the only vital statistics were wins, losses, cuts, and bruises.